 Saving Money on Aquarium Supplies

 A home aquarium can be a rewarding hobby, but expensive to maintain.
-This guide is about saving money on aquarium supplies
+This page is about saving money on aquarium supplies

 As an avid aquarium hobbyist, I am always trying to find ways to save money while making a great home for my fish.
 I have several tips that I would love to use here: